 - Night – Active on rainy nights whether it’s warm or cool.
-Can be seen crossing roads frequently after 9 pm. when raining.
+Can be seen crossing roads frequently after 9 pm. – especially when raining.

 Whip Snakes and Bronzebacks

-- Day – Must be sleeping in trees (some of them) and others (L. capucinus) are probably sleeping under something on the ground.
+- Day – Must be sleeping in trees (L. capucinus) and on the ground (L. laoensis).

 - Night – Roaming around houses and bungalows on the edge of forest especially.
 Look for movement in and on top of leaf litter especially.